ychenxi/JsonTranslator/README.md

 JsonTranslator
 ==============
 #JsonTranslator
--To run the codes, use `node translatorModule.js` -JsonTranslator is using to translate json file into different formats.
+- To run the codes, use `node translatorModule.js`
+- JsonTranslator is using to translate json file into different formats.
 The file using to translate is also a json file.
--The example translator json file is:
+- The example translator json file is:

 ```javascript
 {